alex-lt-kong/the-nitty-gritty/c/15_vectorization/README.md

   single-precision floating-point values in the second source operand) instead of simpler SIMD instructions such as `addps` (Add 4/8/16 packed single-precision floating-point values from the first source operand with the second source operand, and stores the packed single-precision floating-point results in the destination operand.)

+* Some experiments which are more closely related to memory are moved to the separate directory `19_memory-and-cpu-cache`.